The Great American Bash (2007): Aftermath

 Montel Vontavious Porter (MVP) and Matt Hardy continued their feud over the WWE United States Championship.
 Hardy defeated MVP in an arm wrestling contest on the August 3 edition of SmackDown!.
 On August 18 Saturday Night's Main Event XXXV, Evander Holyfield replaced MVP against Hardy in a boxing match, which Holyfield won.
 On the August 24 episode of SmackDown!, the two had a basketball challenge which was no contest because they were attacked by Deuce 'n Domino.
 At SummerSlam, Stone Cold Steve Austin replaced Hardy in a Beer Drinking Contest against MVP which was a no contest because Austin delivered a Stone Cold Stunner to MVP.

 John Morrison and CM Punk continued to feud over the ECW Championship.
 On the July 31 episode of ECW, Punk defeated Elijah Burke and Tommy Dreamer in a triple threat match to earn a 15 Minutes of Fame match with Morrison the next week.
 On ECW the following week, Punk defeated Morrison in the 15 Minutes of Fame match he earned the previous week.
 As a result of winning, Punk became the number one contender to the ECW Championship at SummerSlam.
 At SummerSlam, Morrison defeated Punk to retain the ECW Championship.

 On the July 27 episode of SmackDown!, The Great Khali had his Championship Celebration which was interrupted by Batista.
 After Khali fled from the ring, Batista announced that he had challenged Khali to a match for the World Heavyweight Championship.
 At SummerSlam, the two faced each other for the World Heavyweight Championship in a match which Batista won by disqualification after Khali hit him with a chair.
 Since a championship cannot change hands via countout or disqualification, Khali retained the title.

 On the July 23 episode of Raw, John Cena teamed with Candice Michelle in a 3-on-2 handicap match against Umaga, Lance Cade and Trevor Murdoch.
 Cena and Candice went on to win the match.
 After the match, Randy Orton delivered an RKO to Cena.
 Orton was then made the number one contender to the WWE Championship.
 The two had a match at SummerSlam for the WWE Championship, which Cena won.

-This was the last The Great American Bash ever to be in 4:3 format until January 2008 when it went to high definition.